How do we work?

 The teaching style is predominantly based on a communicative approach and an action-oriented focus: there are many interactions in and out of class such as informal discussions, oral presentations, press reviews and short dissertation presentations.
 Similarly, students are offered individual or collaborative projects to allow them to apply what they have learned outside the classroom.

-Thus, in the middle of each semester a “Breathing Week” is set up, a week during which – in addition to the usual courses – projects and cultural outings in the field are arranged.
-For instance, some groups went to taste local products at Les Halles shopping centre; others explored the Emmaüs charity village in Lescar, while working on recycling.
-Other groups went to visit the Basque village of Espelette or the Guédot farm in Rébénacq.
+Over the course of each half-year, each group organises educational or cultural outings that propose projects and/or cultural field trips.
+Some groups went to taste local produce at Les Halles, others discovered the Emmaüs village in Lescar, while working on recycling.
+Some groups visited the Basque village of Espelette or the Guédot farm in Rébénacq.

-The higher the level of the CEFR, the more students benefit from specific courses, with specialised discourses: these include literature, cinema, history and geography, French songs, art history and French for University Purposes.
+The higher the CEFR level, the more students benefit from specific courses with specialised discourse.
+These are the Cultural Knowledge and/or Disciplinary courses: literature, cinema, history and geography, French songs, art history, French for University Purposes, etc.